Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/WORKLOG.md

 - tested both of our versions and the c version with same key and vector
 - reversed the bytes of key because our versions was reading each byte starting from least significant bit, now first step matches

+### 5/29/24

+- fixed last byte of key stream by padding with 0s (114 bits not divisible by 8)
+- our encoder step 5 generates correct key stream
+- small fix to print format